 Getting to know Colin.
 Watch the video

 Colin has worked extensively on property and casualty insurance claims, including motor vehicle claims, accident benefit litigation, personal injury claims, bad faith claims, construction law claims, defamation claims, social and commercial host claims, fire loss claims, and coverage-related issues.
 Colin has experience in professional liability claims against lawyers, accountants, architects, engineers, school officials, and health care practitioners.
 He has also been involved in ecclesiastical and municipal litigation.
-Colin was featured in the 2020 edition of The Best Lawyers in Canada for his work in Insurance Law.
+Colin was featured in the 2020 and 2021 editions of The Best Lawyers in Canada for his work in Insurance Law.